libretro/libretro-database/README.md

 The repository contains several different kinds of files:

-- Game information databases that are compiled into `.rdb` files used by RetroArch
+- __Game information databases__ that are compiled into `.rdb` files used by RetroArch
-- Cheat code files that are game-specific, remain in plain text format when downloaded to and used in RetroArch, and are not part of a compilation process like the game information databases are
+- __Cheat code files__ that are game-specific, remain in plain text format when downloaded to and used in RetroArch, and are not part of a compilation process like the game information databases are
-- Admin/management scripts and files
+- __Admin/management__ scripts and files

 ### RetroArch's Usage of the Database

-Libretro databases allow RetroArch to provide several catalogging functions:
+Libretro databases allow RetroArch to provide several automated catalogging functions:

 - __Validation__.
 Reject or accept files when using the [Import Scanner / Playlist Generator](https://docs.libretro.com/guides/roms-playlists-thumbnails/#working-with-playlists) based on whether the ROM checksum matches the checksum of a known verified completely intact (aka  "properly dumped") file.
 - __Game Naming__.
 Assign a definitive and uniform display name for each game in a playlist regardless of filename.
 - __Thumbnail Images__.
 Download and display thumbnail images for games based on the uniform name assigned by the database, regardless of filename.
 (Note: thumbnails are not directly assigned by the database or by checksum association, but as a secondary effect of databased *game name* assignment if a matching thumbnail is available on the server.
-Also note some flexibility in the matching algorithm [link edit]])
+Also see: [Flexible Name Matching Algorithm](https://docs.libretro.com/guides/roms-playlists-thumbnails/#custom-thumbnails))
 - __Category Search__.
 A reference search (named "Explore") that allows the user to search for games by category criteria, e.g. by Developer, Release Year, Genre, and other attributes/metadata.
 - __Per-Game Information View__.
 Provide an in-app viewable informational screen for each game (Game > Information > Database Entry)